maryammsd/android-framework-comments/README.md

 ````
 By studying the documentation, we found out that existing comments contain valuable information about
+- Description of the classes, methods, or variables' operations.
-- dependency of methods and variables to each other in their operation.
+- Dependencies between classes, methods, and variables in their operation.
-- type of inputs for each method
+- Type of inputs for each method.
-- required configuration of an Android device
+- Required configuration of an Android device.

 ### Example of Permission Description in the Comments
 ````